-SSO stands for Single Sign-On, a holistic, single-point approach to authentication and access.
-With SSO, users are allowed to access a suite of applications via one single login, irrespective of the platform, technology, or domain used.
+Single Sign-On or SSO is an authentication process that allows consumers to log in to multiple independent applications with a single set of credentials.
+With SSO, users can access a suite of applications via one single login, irrespective of the platform, technology, or domain used.

 No matter what your role as an end-user might be, you probably don’t like memorizing unique credentials for multiple logins, right?
 For instance, when a customer calls IT about resetting passwords, an enterprise can lose hours, tech resources, and money.

 By contrast, a single point of access will reduce wasted time and resources.
 Here’s how.